jaykant01/angular-npm-package/README.md

 ## 📥 Installation

-1. First Install angular setup
+1. First Install angular setup from your any terminal or shell run this command

  npm i angular-setup

-2. Go to the dir where you want to create your project and run
+2. Go to the directory where you want to create your project and run this command

   npx ng-setup